indimail/indimail-virtualdomains/.github/README-indimail.md

 ## Authentication SMTP mechanism in qmail-smtpd

 Now that we have discussed the various authentication mechanism, let's talk about how to enable it in [qmail-smtpd(8)](https://github.com/indimail/indimail-mta/wiki/qmail-smtpd.8).
 If [qmail-smptd(8)](https://github.com/indimail/indimail-mta/wiki/qmail-smtpd.8) is called with the arguments <u>hostname</u> <u>checkprogram</u> <u>subprogram</u> <u>subprogram</u>, it will enable various authentication methods and pass authentication credentials to <u>checkprogram</u>, <u>subprogram</u> to validate authentication credentials.
 For example, the default installation invokes [qmail-smtpd(8)](https://github.com/indimail/indimail-mta/wiki/qmail-smtpd.8) as [qmail-smtpd(8)](https://github.com/indimail/indimail-mta/wiki/qmail-smtpd.8) <u>/usr/sbin/sys-checkpwd</u> <u>/usr/sbin/vchkpass</u>.
 The [sys-checkpwd(8)](https://github.com/indimail/indimail-mta/wiki/sys-checkpwd.8) <u>checkprogram</u> validates the user credentials in the system database (/etc/shadow, pam, ldap, etc) and the [vchkpass(8)](https://github.com/indimail/indimail-mta/wiki/vchkpass.8) program validates user credentials against indimail's MySQL database.
 If the user is present in either of the two database and supplies the correct password, the authentication succeeds.
 Apart from using external programs called as command line arguments to [qmail-smptd(8)](https://github.com/indimail/indimail-mta/wiki/qmail-smtpd.8), there is an internal authentication mechanism to validate users using the SCRAM authentication methods. <u>checkprogram</u> are programs that use the [checkpassword](https://cr.yp.to/checkpwd/interface.html) interface designed by [djb](https://cr.yp.to/djb.html). indimail-mta uses a modifed checkpassword interface that supports [dovecot's checkpassword](https://doc.dovecot.org/configuration_manual/authentication/checkpassword/) authentication and exits when the final <u>subprogram</u> is <u>/bin/false</u>.
-To enable authentication when using dovecot imap, one needs to set the environment variable <b>NATIVE\_PASSWORD</b>.
+To enable authentication when using dovecot imap, one needs to set the environment variable **NATIVE_PASSWORD**.

 IndiMail allows you to DISABLE individual authentication mechanism. e.g. the following will disable CRAM-MD5, CRAM-SHA1, CRAM-SHA224, CRAM-SHA256, CRAM-SHA384, CRAM-SHA512, CRAM-RIPEMD, DIGEST-MD5 authentication mechanisms.